akaupang/macha/README.md

 #### Usage:

 A main purpose for the CLI frontend is to give quick access to rerunning particular steps of the CHARMM-GUI-derived CHARMM input scripts, or all of them consecutively.
 The CLI also gives access to the main run types of the Python backend.
-The menus function by single-key selections and their operation should be fairly self-explanatory to anyone familiar with the CHARMM-GUI input scripts and the function of each step.
+The menus function by single-key selections and their operation should be fairly self-explanatory.

-Issue `macha` in the working directory of choice.
+Having set an alias as suggested above, issue `macha` in the working directory of choice.
 This directory should contain the CHARMM-GUI input scripts.
 Python3 needs to be in the $PATH or available through an active conda environment.

 ##### System creation for transformato
-Call macha in the working directory of choice.
+Call `macha` in the working directory of choice.
 This directory must contain a subdirectory called "data", which in turn contains a subdirectory called "original", in which PDB files of ligands, complexes or RNA should reside.
-These directory names can be changed by editing main.py.
+These directory names can be changed by editing `main.py`.
 More advanced options, such as a segment ID filter to allow production of multimeric complexes, are exposed in `main.py` and users with less typical use cases/input structures are encouraged to explore these.
-Proper documentation may follow at some point - for now, users are referred to perusing the source code (mostly found in `functions.py`)
+Proper documentation may follow at some point - for now, users are referred to the source code (found in `functions.py` and in 'charmm_factory.py`)

 The submenu "System creation for transformato" is accessed by clicking "t".
-Here, five run types are exposed (the corresponding direct Python call is show in parentheses);
+Here, five run types are exposed (the corresponding direct Python calls are shown in parentheses);
 - Make water boxes/complexes from ligands/proteins/complexes (`python3 main.py`)
 - Make complexes (no water boxes) from ligands/proteins/complexes (`python3 main.py --nowaterbox`)
 - Make water boxes (no complexes) from ligands/complexes (`python3 main.py --nocomplex`)